 14. Drop the outer bag inside the lining so that the right sides are together.
 Sew all the way around the top – you may find it easier to use the free arm on your sewing machine.

-15. Pull the whole bag through the hole in the lining, then sew over the gap.
+5. Pull the whole bag through the hole in the lining, then sew over the gap.
 Push the lining inside the bag and press.
 Edge stitch around the top of the bag.
 Add the button to the flap to decorate.
 Your faux leather handbag is now ready to wear with pride.
 Have fun!